jaybfn/Semantic_Segmentation_Project/README.md

                       . test_result: it stores the result from the testset from the dataset folder test_image. for the trained and val data, you  can store them manually when the script spits out the output..
 100. First list item
-     - First nested list item
+     - First nested list itemb